iotistic/ssh-finder/README.md

 ## Features
 - Supports both inline and file-based input for hosts, users, and passwords
+- Interactive mode for entering username and password if not provided via arguments
 - Parallel SSH login attempts for efficiency
 - Optional ping and port availability checks
 - Customizable SSH options (e.g., timeout, port selection)